pangeo-data/education-material/pedagogy/pod/README.md

 there.
 However a pod is a construct *on* some computer; and so the question of its persistence is very important.
 A pod may persist for days or weeks or indefinitely; or on the other hand a pod may evaporate in a matter of minutes or hours if you stop using it.
 Even if it persists it might still stop from time to time and need to be re-started.
+Pods that should persist must be reliably save-able and re-startable.

 #### Get pod parameters using Python